Swapstergit88/Statistics-Using-Excel/README.md

 - Energy consumption vs. Output:Study the relationship between energy use and production output.
 - Product Features vs. Sales Performance: Identify which features drive higher sales for product optimization.

-## 8. Logarithmic Scale
+## 8. Logarithmic Scale ( visualizing tool )
 A logarithmic scale compresses large ranges of data into a more manageable format.
 Its more about dealing with exponential growth or multiplicative relationships.
 By compressing large values and expanding smaller ones, it allows for clear interpretation of trends, patterns and comparisions in data that would otherwise be difficult to analyze in linear scale.
-Logarithemic scales are especially useful in fields like finance, biology, astronomy chemistry and engineering where data variability is high.
+Logarithemic scales are especially useful in fields like finance, biology, astronomy, chemistry and engineering where data variability is high.

 ### Business Use:
 - Finacial Growth: Visualize exponential growth in revenue or stock prices over time.